Mount Vernon Square station: Name changes

 Originally to be named "Federal City College", the station was named Mount Vernon Square–UDC at the time of its 1991 opening, reflecting the establishment of the University of the District of Columbia.
 The station was renamed Mt Vernon Sq/7th Street–Convention Center in 2001; the "7th Street" helped distinguish that the stop served the new Walter E. Washington Convention Center as opposed to the old Washington Convention Center at 9th Street NW.
 On November 3, 2011, the station was again renamed, taking "Mount Vernon Square" as the main name, with "7th Street–Convention Center" as a subtitle.

-Station layout

-The station) has a single island platform accessed from the southwest corner of Seventh and M Streets, NW.
-There is a pocket track just beyond the station going north, which is currently used to turn Yellow Line trains for service back to Huntington.
-It is also one of only two underground terminus stations in the Washington Metro, the other being Glenmont.
-The station also features the "Arch II" design found at Columbia Heights, Congress Heights, Georgia Avenue-Petworth, and Glenmont.